The Four Pillars of Successful Nonprofit Leadership: Vision

 You want no effort wasted when running a nonprofit, and having a clear vision and sticking to it will give purpose to every step your organization takes.
 You can find a detailed look at these and other tips in my book, A Guide to Achieving New Heights: The Four Pillars of Successful Nonprofit Leadership.

-The Nonprofit Search Group specializes in executive search projects representing a wide variety of industries for national, regional, or local nonprofit organizations, including independent and higher education, healthcare, and community building and social impact organizations.
-Learn more about The Nonprofit Search Group today and contact us to help format an effective vision for your nonprofit leadership.
+DCM Associates specializes in executive search projects representing a wide variety of industries for national, regional, or local nonprofit organizations, including independent and higher education, healthcare, and community building and social impact organizations.
+Learn more about DCM Associates today and contact us to help format an effective vision for your nonprofit leadership.